College of Ayurvedic Diet & Digestion

 Credentials, Accreditation

-Since 2008, the Joyful Belly School of Ayurveda has provided premium Ayurveda education for clinicians.
-Joyful Belly is licensed to teach Ayurveda by the state of North Carolina.
-We are recognized / accredited by the following associations: We are not, however, a member of the National Ayurveda Medical Association (NAMA).
+Since 2008, the Joyful Belly College of Ayurveda has provided premium Ayurveda education for clinicians.
+Joyful Belly is a college in the state of North Carolina.
+We are recognized / accredited by the following associations: We are not, however, a member of the National Ayurveda Medical Association (NAMA), which primarily serves schools that cannot meet the licensing requirements of their state.
+As NAMA has no standing with the U.S. government, NAMA cannot offer any added legal basis for practice.

 Educational Freedom for Students